 - I tend to use discard that is 24-48 hrs old.
 If you are looking for a more sour taste, you can use older discard.

 - No lard on hand?
-Swap out for even amounts of shortening or more butter.
+Swap out for equal amounts of shortening or more butter.

 - This sourdough discard pie crust recipe can be made by hand.
 Look above for step-by-step directions.